mdn/content/files/en-us/web/css/display/index.md

     - `inline-block`

-      - : The element generates a block element box that will be flowed with surrounding content as if it were a single inline box (behaving much like a replaced element would).
+      - : The element generates a block level box that will be flowed with surrounding content as if it were a single inline box (behaving much like a replaced element would).

         It is equivalent to `inline flow-root`.